$(p-1)$-Bracket for D$p$-branes in Large R-R Field Background: Introduction

-The construction has the issue of comparing to the commutative description \cite{Ma:2020msx}.
-The issue happens because the ($p-2$)-form gauge potential is Abelian \cite{Ma:2020msx}.
-We first generalize the ($p-1$)-bracket to reproduce the result of Ref. \cite{Ho:2011yr}.
-We then show the Lagrangian description by non-Abelianization of $(p-2)$-form gauge potential at the leading order.
-Our main results are in Fig. \ref{Generalization.pdf}.
+According to Ref. \cite{Ma:2020msx}, the author applied the SW map to the construction and then extended it to the U($N$) gauge group and stated that the result is not compatible with the findings of Ref. \cite{Ho:2011yr}.
+The issue arises because the ($p-2$)-form gauge potential is Abelian \cite{Ma:2020msx}.
+To address this problem, we propose a generalization of the ($p-1$)-bracket to reproduce the results of Ref. \cite{Ho:2011yr}.
+Furthermore, we introduce a Lagrangian description through the non-Abelianization of the ($p-2$)-form gauge potential.
+By doing so, the issue disappears, as we establish a universal description between the Abelian and non-Abelian sectors.
+The main results of our work are presented in Fig. \ref{Generalization.pdf}.

-To summarize our results: \begin{itemize} \item{We generalize the ($p-1$)-bracket construction from a single D$p$-brane to the multiple D$p$-branes.
-The generalization is to replace $\partial$ with the ordinary covariant derivative ($D$).
-Therefore, the approach is straightforward.
-The bracket generates VPD and strongly constrains the D-branes theory. } \item{We do the dimensional reduction for the bracket recursively beginning from $p=9$.
-When $p\le 6$, we can write the compact expression for the interaction terms relevant to the brackets.
-When the ($p-2$)-form gauge potential takes the U(1) value, it is consistent with the existing formulation.
-The result of U($N$) ($p-2$)-form potential should provide a similar but more complicated interaction from the bracket and commutator. } \item{We keep the symmetry group U(1) for VPD gauge parameter, but $\hat{b}$ is non-Abelian.
-Therefore, the R-R field background only lives in the U(1) sector.
-The non-Abelianization is to replace $\partial$ with $D$.
-We then write the Lagrangian for the non-Abelian ($p-2$)-form gauge potential at the leading order.
-The Lagrangian description of multiple D-branes is similar to the single D-brane in this approach. } \end{itemize}
+In summary, we make the following key points: \begin{itemize} \item{We generalize the ($p-1$)-bracket construction from a single D$p$-brane to multiple D$p$-branes by replacing $\partial$ with the ordinary covariant derivative ($D$).
+The generalization of the bracket yields the generation of VPD and provides strong constraints on the D-branes theory. } \item{We perform dimensional reduction for the bracket recursively, starting from D9-branes.
+When $p\le 6$, we find compact expressions for the interaction terms relevant to the brackets.
+When the ($p-2$)-form gauge potential takes U(1) values, it aligns with the existing formulation.
+However, for the U($N$) case, the interaction between the bracket and the commutator becomes more complex but should be similar. } \item{We maintain U(1) symmetry group for the VPD gauge parameter while introducing a non-Abelian $\hat{b}$.
+This implies that the R-R field background is only present in the U(1) sector.
+Non-Abelianization involves replacing $\partial$ with $D$, allowing us to write a Lagrangian for the non-Abelian ($p-2$)-form gauge potential.
+We discuss the explicit definitions of the field strengths, taking into account various terms involving the coordinates, gauge fields, and the R-R field background.
+By integrating the non-dynamical gauge potential up to the leading order, we show that the resulting theory can be described by a Yang-Mills gauge theory.
+The Lagrangian description of multiple D-branes resembles that of a single D-brane in this approach. } \end{itemize}

 The organization of this paper is as follows: We generalize the ($p-1$)-bracket in Sec.~\ref{sec:2}.
 We then show the compact expression for interacting terms from this bracket when $p\le 6$ in Sec.~\ref{sec:3}.
 The result of the non-Abelianization ($p-2$)-form gauge potential is in Sec.~\ref{sec:4}.
 Finally, we discuss our results and conclude in Sec.~\ref{sec:5}.